heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/PRESENTATION.md

 - By default, a process is executed by a single processor/core, executing one instruction at a time.
-- As processors/cores are super fast, it _appears_ instructions are executed simultaneously.
+- As processors/cores are super fast, it _appears_ processes/threads are
+  executed simultaneously.
-- Under the hood, the processor/core switches between instructions very quickly.
+- Under the hood, the processor/core switches between processes/threads very quickly.

 ![bg right:40%](https://images.unsplash.com/photo-1718154621829-881f65a74a8c?fit=crop&h=720)